These videos show advantages modern video game soundtracks can have over 'traditional' soundtracks by arranging and implementing them in a smart way.

-I am a freelance composer for video game music from Germany.
-My main focus is on orchestral music, but with an unique style and personal flavor.
-Besides composing I offer sound design and audio implementation.
-I have given some examples on the latter in my videos below.
+I am a freelance composer for video games and create all kinds of music, but mostly orchestral soundtracks.
+I always enjoy exploring new ideas and making music with an unique style.
+Besides composing I offer audio implementation and made some examples on this in my videos below.

-My main experience with game engines lies in UE4, but I have experience with Unity, too, and can quickly adapt to other systems.
-I am quite proficient in C++ and several scripting languages since I also worked as a programmer.
+My main experience with game engines lies in UE4 and Unity, but I can quickly adapt to other systems and tools.
+I am quite proficient in C++ and several scripting languages since I had also worked as a programmer.

 Since 2019 I am an official member of the Game Audio Network Guild.